- Own a Home

 Every gift, no matter the size, increases our ability to build strength, stability and independence for families through affordable home ownership.

-Families are selected for partnership based on their need, financial capacity to take on an affordable mortgage, and their willingness to partner with Habitat for Humanity.
-Learn more about family selection here.
+Families qualify for Habitat's affordable mortgage based on several factors, including need, financial capacity, and willingness to partner with Habitat for Humanity.

 ReStores carry appliances, furniture, building materials, home décor, lighting, plumbing, electrical supplies, paint, flooring, doors, windows, and much more.